MOONLAPSED/xongptsh/app/microservice.md

+"""
+this microservice utilizes multiple AI chatbot agents with language processing functionality to clean and tokenize chat conversations within a simulated chat interface.
+This microservice shows its work and the reasoning behind its every change and action.
+This creates a chain which can be traced by future agents and eventually vectored and stored in a db.
+The bootstrapping process provides the agent with necessary information to start functioning and learning on its own.
+The microservice expects an initial prompt, and specified work as input.
+The microservice attempts to instantiate a loop using the tools available to it to accomplish a task working towards the work.
+If unable to, the agent will increment the chain of though loop count,
+"""

 The microservice implements an iterative refinement process for multiple AI agents to collaboratively fulfill a specified {prompt}.

 Each agent follows an {output schema} with: